 If you’re struggling to play 4k footage, don’t have a very fast computer or you don’t have a very fast hard drive, then you might want to consider using Proxies in Premiere Pro.

 Adobe introduced Proxy editing in Premiere Pro a few years ago and I’ve been using it quite a bit to edit 4k video, or even 1080p video from huge projects.

 Here is a quick guide showing you how to take advantage of Proxy editing in Premiere Pro.

 Proxy Editing For Professionals

-I edit trailers of all types and often find myself dealing with 4k 60p footage, this is getting more and more common especially with game trailers since consols are now spitting out 4k.
+I edit trailers of all types and often find myself dealing with 4k 60p footage, this is getting more and more common especially with game trailers since consoles are now spitting out 4k.
 This is a burden on any system, new or old and even the most high-end machines.
 When I’m not dealing with game footage I’m dealing with 10-12 episode tv shows where we’re often given terribly compressed mp4’s or h264s which are also hard on the system to decode.
 So Proxy editing is a must.

-Using Proxies allows for a few things, it makes it so you don’t hog all the bandwidth of your servers if you have multiple editors working on the same project of off the same server, and it also helps alleviate stuttery playback from 4k footage.
+Using Proxies allows for a few things, it makes it so you don’t hog all the bandwidth of your servers if you have multiple editors working on the same project off the same server, and it also helps alleviate stuttery playback from 4k footage.